A Letter Concerning Toleration: Reception

 There were immediate responses from the High Church Anglican clergy, published by Thomas Long and Jonas Proast.
 Long believed the letter represented an atheistically disguised Jesuit plot for the Roman Catholic Church to gain dominance by bringing chaos and ruin to the English Church and State.
-Proast attacked the Letter and defended the view that the government has the right to use force to cause dissenters to reflect on the merits of Anglicanism, the True Religion.
-Locke's reply to Proast developed into an extended, controversial exchange.
+Proast defended the view that the government has the right to use force to cause dissenters to reflect on the merits of Anglicanism, the True Religion.
+He also rejected at the outset the toleration of Jews.
+Proast's focus on this issue may have reflected contemporary uncertainty following the Toleration Act of 1689, which explicitly excluded Roman Catholics and atheists while remaining silent on Jews, a silence some interpreted as tacit approval.
+Proast denounced toleration as being motivated by commercial considerations, accusing its proponents of prioritizing trade over religious truth; although Locke himself did not advance an economic argument in the Letter, Proast appears to have assumed that the anonymous author's position was driven by material interests.